Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 ###It's incredibly cool to know useless things.

-This is clearly illustrated in a few points:
+Clearly illustrated in a few points:

 1. The more useless something is, the **harder it is to learn** and remember (it is seldom employed, and is so useless that it is rare to come by).
 2. The **harder it is to learn**, the **less people who know it**.
-3. The **less people who know** a concept, the cooler it is to know (because you will be one of the few with this knowledge).
+3. The **less people who know** a concept, the **cooler** it is to know (because you will be one of the few with this knowledge).

-Thus we can conclude: People are infinitely impressed by useless knowledge.
+4. Thus we conclude: People are infinitely impressed by useless knowledge.

-Think about it...if an idea is useful - truly useful - it inherently **must** spread like wildfire through an industry.
+Think about it...if an idea is useful - truly useful - it inherently must spread like wildfire through an industry.
 In the software development industry things like mocking and stubbing, writing tests for large code bases, cloud based storage - these concepts spread incredibly easily and quickly.

 Other concepts though, remain known by only a few.
 Why?
 Because for God's sake, they *shouldn't* spread.
-They are utterly useless in all but an extremely small subset of problems, and are not even close to ubiquitously applicable like the good ideas are.
-The frustrating part is, this seems to be exactly why they are so damn cool.
+They are useless in all but an extremely small subset of problems, and are not even close to ubiquitously applicable like the good ideas are.
+Most annoying of all, this seems to be exactly why they are so cool.

 The cool factor seems to be particularly pervasive in the software industry, and I believe it's one of the reasons we often get people being more desirous of a very depth-full understand of tech, so they can obtain more of this deep, "cool" (useless) knowledge and impress others with that expertise.

 I also feel this is a pretty serious problem.

 ###Why is this an issue?